telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Searching

 The searching criteria in a Grid or TreeList are stored in an individual `IFilterDescriptor`.
 Cast it to [`CompositeFilterDescriptor`](#compositefilterdescriptor).
-The `CompositeFilterDescriptor` holds one child `FilterDescriptor`s for each searchable string column.
-Each `FilterDescriptor` has the same `Value`, which is the user search input.
-The value of the `LogicalOperator` property of the `CompositeFilterDescriptor` is `Or`.
+The `CompositeFilterDescriptor` holds one child `FilterDescriptor` for each searchable string column.
+Each `FilterDescriptor` has the same `Value`, which is the user's search input.
+The value of the `LogicalOperator` property of the `CompositeFilterDescriptor` is `OR`.

 ## Sorting